lcarlier/EasyMock/docs/architecture.md

 Again, a complete explanation of those classes is available in the doxygen documentation.

-[All the care has been taken][iotcamc] to make sure that all the internal objects of Easymock are copyable and moveable.
+[All the care has been taken][iotcamc] to make sure that all the internal objects of Easymock are copyable and movable.

 ### <a name="user-content-clp"></a> Command line parsing
 The command line parsing functionality is done with the help of